sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ![udisk_device_manager](./../../../../zh/maix/m1s/other/assets/start/udisk_device_manager.jpg)

-If there is no USB Mass Storge Device in Windows device manager, try to use other USB TypeC cable or connect with other USB port of computer, and if this problem remains, visit [Burn-with-UART](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-with-UART) to flash M1s Dock, we mainly burn `partition table`, `boot2`, `firmware` these three files.
-After finishing burnning, reconnect the board with computer.
+If there is no USB Mass Storge Device in Windows device manager, try to use other USB TypeC cable or connect with other USB port of computer, if this problem remains, read [Burn-with-UART](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-with-UART) to flash M1s Dock to solve this problem.
+Make sure you have choose `partition table`, `boot2`, `firmware` these three files, after finishing burnning, reconnect the board with computer.

 Two serial devices will be shown in your computer if you connect this board with your computer by TypeC UART port on this board.